 Men and women experience orgasm differently.
 A man has the turn-on of penetration and domination.
 A man is very conscious of his need for release.
 He has the sensation of ejaculating and release from sexual frustration.
 Even for a woman a release feels best when some time has elapsed since the last orgasm.
 The focus on eroticism is a fantasy scenario for a woman but could be a turn-on for a man such as a new sexual partner.

+Women can have intercourse without being sexually aroused in the least.
 A woman’s masturbatory activities do not relate to sociable activity in the same way.
 They are quite standalone because she does not experience a sex drive to engage in sociable activity nor is she aroused by real world stimuli.
 Female masturbation is a very private and personal experience that a woman cannot account for in terms of reproductive activity.
 She may be disturbed by the nature of her erotic fantasies, which do not correlate with any emotional sensations she experiences when she is attracted to a lover.
+Women have to make a conscious decision to become aroused enough for orgasm.
+A woman is much less conscious of her physical arousal.

 The male is aroused at observing his potential sexual partner, as most females are not.
 (Alfred Kinsey 1953)